wusai2333/trib/doc/lab1.md

 }
 ```

-And finally we put it together with an auto-incrementing clock service:
+And finally we put it together, and add an auto-incrementing clock service:

 ```
 type Storage interface {